reitzig/reitzig.github.io/_posts/2011-10-06-on-planarity-of-control-flow-graphs.md

   excerpt_separator: <!--more-->
 ---

-For our master's project, we include visualisation of control flow graphs of Java bytecode as a user interface feature.
+For our master's project, we include visualization of control flow graphs of Java bytecode as a user interface feature.
 When discussing the feature, a question quickly became apparent: are control flow graphs (CFG) [planar](http://en.wikipedia.org/wiki/Planar_graph "Definition of Planar Graphs")?
 If so, we expect drawing them to be relatively easy.
 If not, however, we can abandon hope for being able to always draw nice graphs.

 Obviously, unconditional jumps can cause arbitrarily nasty CFGs; that is not surprising as `goto` is generally to be [considered harmful](http://dl.acm.org/citation.cfm?doid=362947).
 We agreed, however, that we should rather consider [basic blocks](http://en.wikipedia.org/wiki/Basic_block) of actual Java rather than arbitrary bytecode, as it is Java code we want to talk about.
-Sadly, even if we disregard labelled `break` just to be save, Java CFGs are not planar in general.
+Sadly, even if we disregard labeled `break` just to be save, Java CFGs are not planar in general.
 The examples we found suggest that this is true for most procedural and object oriented languages, too.
 <!--more-->

 ### Dynamic Binding